vmware-archive/kube-prod-runtime/docs/workflow.md

 $ git commit -m "Use Let's Encrypt staging environment"
 ```

-Note that the `kubeprod-autogen.json` file contains sensitive information, like OAuth2 client and cookies secrets, or credentials for accessing the underlying platform's DNS services.
-Leaking or exposing this could lead to getting your Kubernetes cluster or any shared infrastructure compromised.
-Best practice is to explicitly ignore `kubeprod-autogen.json` file from your source
+Note that the **`kubeprod-autogen.json` file contains sensitive information**, like OAuth2 client and cookies secrets, or credentials for accessing the underlying platform's DNS services.
+If this information is inadvertently exposed, **it could compromise your Kubernetes cluster or any shared infrastructure**.
+As a best practice, we recommend explicitly ignoring kubeprod-autogen.json file in your source repository.
+Best practice is to explicitly ignore `kubeprod-autogen.json` file from your source.